-Altitude - measured height above the ground Elevation - measured height from mean sea level Height - measured distance from ground at any elevation
+Altitude - measured height from mean sea level Elevation - measured height from mean sea level Height - measured distance from ground at any elevation

-Specifically, if you were at an elevation of 1000m, and you throw a ball 5 metres in the air, the ball is at a height of 5 metres, and an altitude of 5 metres.
-If you throw that ball off of a 200m cliff, it is at an altitude of 205m, over ground that is 800m elevation.
+Specifically, if you were at an elevation of 1000m, and you throw a ball 5 metres in the air, the ball is at a height of 5 metres, and an altitude of 1005m.
+If you throw that ball off of a 200m cliff, it is at a height of 205m, over ground that is 800m elevation, but the same altitude.

-The reason everything gets messy, and why these two words have officially become synonimous, is that "Altitude" as it relates to aviation is measured height from sea level at all times.
-This had to do with measured barometric pressure, etc., but one can land a plane at 400m altitude as long as the runway is at 400m elevation, because the height is zero.
+The reason everything gets messy, and why these two words have officially become synonimous, is that "Altitude" as it relates to aviation is measured height above mean sea level (AMSL) at all times.
+This hadsto do with measured barometric pressure, etc., but one can land a plane at 400m altitude as long as the runway is at 400m elevation, because the height is zero.

 The definition of these words is often used interchangably, but they are considered different for specific reasons.
 An interval is casually recognised as the "time between things".
 That's actually the duration.
 Duration is how long any activity lasts.
 Why does this matter?
 Think of it this way... the duration of a full moon is only a few days, but the interval is 29 days.